metaspartan/gotui/README.md

 | **SSH / Multi-User** | **Native** (Backend API) | No (Global State) |
 | **Modern Terminal Support** | **All** (iterm, ghostty, etc.) | No |

+`gotui` is backward compatible with `termui` and can mostly be used as a drop-in replacement.

 ## 📦 Installation

 `gotui` uses Go modules.